gatsbyjs/gatsby/docs/blog/2020-01-15-website-uptime/index.md

 Meanwhile your entire engineering organization grinds to a halt as everyone who could potentially find the key bottleneck starts looking for it, and everyone else starts rubbernecking because the unfolding drama is _way more interesting_ than whatever else they were working on.

-If you're building a website, puts an end to traffic-spike-induced downtime.
+If you're building a website, Gatsby puts an end to traffic-spike-induced downtime.

 Gatsby sites are simply files that can be pushed to a CDN like Cloudflare or Netlify or AWS Cloudfront.
 And CDNs are much less likely to go down.